heuer/segno/docs/make.rst

 Error Correction Level
 ----------------------

-By default, Segno uses the error correction level "M" to encode the (Micro) QR Code.
+By default, Segno uses the error correction level "L" to encode the (Micro) QR Code.
 Use the parameter ``error`` to change the error correction level.
 The ``error`` parameter is case-insensitive; to specify the error correction level "L", "l" and "L" are valid values.
 Available error correction levels are